 There’s now a 50% chance of no deal from Brexit talks

-Businesses are putting no deal contingency plans into operation and fruit is rotting in the fields for want of foreign pickers
+Businesses are activating no-deal contingency plans and fruit is rotting for want of foreign pickers

-Anti-Brexit campaigners protest outside the Houses of Parliament in London on July 18th.
-Photograph: EPA/ANDY RAIN
+Anti-Brexit campaigners protest outside the Houses of Parliament in London last Wednesday.
+Photograph: Andy Rain/EPA

 That’s odd.
 The proximity of Liverpool, in terms of distance at least, means that most people know that a lot of Irish emigrants ended up in one of the nearest English cities.

 Wales can be so described but usually isn’t.
 In fact, south Wales, in particular, was the chosen destination of many emigrants from Dublin, Wexford, Cork and Waterford.
-To this day, they is an extraordinary proportion of Cardiff people with an Irish surname, along with a large number of Catholic Churches and schools.
+To this day, there is an extraordinary proportion of Cardiff people with an Irish surname, along with a large number of Catholic churches and schools.

 I was reminded of this the other day while walking along the Cardiff street that my own grandmother grew up on.
 Her parents had emigrated from Clonakilty and Waterford city in the late 1800s.
 They had 10 children, some of whom didn’t make it into adulthood, all raised in a two-bedroom terraced house with no running water.